vujadetech/Haskell-skills/category-theory/category-theory-jokes.md

 1. Type theory
 	- No surprises here, type theory has had solid rankings on the TIOBE index since its inception in the 1920s. [russell style contradictions] That sort of contradiction could have undermined every algorithm in computer science.
 Luckily there were no physical computers in the 1920s, just theoretical models, so it wasn't a big deal.
 2. Type theory
-3. In third place is newcomer Typ thry.
-It's still Type Theory, but it's stylized that way b/c apparently everything becomes hipper when you delete the vowels.
+3. In third place is newcomer typ thry.
+It's still type theory, but it's stylized that way b/c apparently everything becomes hipper when you get rid of the vowels.
 4. Type theory
-5. Last year's first place holder theory is now in 5th place.
-Although many deride type theory as a dead theory, or at least a theory that deserves to die, type theory has tenaciously hung on.
+5. Last year's fourth place holder type theory is now in 5th place.
+Although some deride type theory as a dead theory, or at least a theory that deserves to die, type theory has tenaciously hung on.
 As type theory is part of the compositional glue that binds functional code together, it's been called "the duct tape of the lambda calculus."

 So there you have it, 5 outstanding type theory.
 Which type theory do you plan to learn next?